The Life We Bury by Allen Eskens: A Story of Justice, Memory, and Moral Reckoning

 Yes, some posts may include affiliate links.
 These never influence the tone or content of the review.

-I picked up The Life We Bury because it promised more than a clever mystery.
-It hinted at something harder to name:…
+I picked up The Life We Bury because it suggested something beyond a clever mystery.
+Not just a question of…

 Some books are collections of recipes.
 Others are invitations to pay closer attention.
 The Passionate Olive: 101 Things to Do…